brandondrew/terminitor/README.md

 end
 ````

-The newer Ruby DSL syntax allows for more complicated behavior such as window creation as well as setup blocks that can be executed prior loading a project.
+The newer Ruby DSL syntax allows for more complicated behavior such as window creation as well as setup blocks that can be executed prior to loading a project.

 ##### Tabs #####